fsmosca/savvy/README.md

 # Savvy
-A julia script that analyzes positions in a chess game
+A julia script that reads a chess pgn file, analyze the positions in the game and save the annotated game to a file.

 ## 1. &nbsp; Setup
 * Install [Julia](https://julialang.org/downloads/)